Tunchiie/GenreGenie/README.md

 -	Overview: Short description (used for NLP)
 -	Genres: Multi-label genre field
 -	Vote_average: Average user rating
--	Popularity: A metric based on views, votes, and people who've seen and liked or look forward to seeing the movie.
+-	Popularity: A metric based on views, votes, and audience sentiment.
 -	Release_date: Release year (extracted from timestamp), among other features
 ### Initial Processing Steps:
 -	Handled nulls in overview and genres
--	Converted genre IDs into genre and finally into binary multi-hot encoding
+-	Converted genre IDs into descriptive genres and subsequently into binary multi-hot encoding
 -	Applied TF-IDF vectorizer to the overview text
 -	Split the dataset into training and testing sets (80/20 split)